Overview

 Limitations

 • New pods only: Mutations apply only when pods are created.
 Existing pods are not affected until they are recreated (for example, during a rollout or rescheduling).
+Enable enforcement to automatically evict non-compliant pods so that their workload controllers recreate them and the correct mutation is applied.

 • One mutation per pod: When multiple mutations match a pod, only the most specific one is applied.
 Design filters to be mutually exclusive to avoid unexpected behavior.